 - Financing terms,

 - Any personal property specifically included or excluded,

 - Loan commitment date or possibly proof of funds,

 - Other contingencies and dates, including inspections.

-The offer will be written on a standard real estate purchase contract provided by the State of Utah.
-If the seller does not accept the initial offer, we’ll continue negotiating until agreeable terms to both the buyer and seller are reached.
+The offer will be written on a standard real estate purchase contract approved by the State of Utah.
+If the Seller does not accept the initial offer, we'll continue negotiating until agreeable terms to both the buyer and Seller are reached.
 When both agree on the terms, the buyer completes financing and arranges for inspections.
-I will provide a list of lenders I feel are best suited for your situation as well as local inspectors.
+We will provide a list of lenders and local inspectors best suited for your situation.

 Earnest Money Deposit for Park City real estate: